We have updated our Privacy Policy. Please review to learn more. By continuing to use our services, you agree to these updates.

 In the 1960s, America underwent the trials of the civil rights movement and the Vietnam War, both of which Col. Paris Davis took head-on.
 He was one of the first Black officers to earn the coveted Green Beret of the U.S. Army’s Special Forces.

-“I said, ‘Look, you can call me Captain Davis, but you can’t call me a n****r,'” he said of his experience as a Black officer.
+“I said, ‘Look, you can call me Capt.
+Davis, but you can’t call me a n****r,'” he said of his experience as a Black officer.
 Despite the discrimination that he faced, Davis was a bona fide hero.

 On May 13, 1965, Davis earned the Soldier’s Medal for actions at Bong San.
 An aviation fuel truck jackknifed and rolled on its side, pinning the driver against the steering wheel.
 Davis reacted quickly and ordered his men to stay clear of the truck.
-With complete disregard for his own safety, he ran to free the driver from the burning truck.
+With complete disregard for his safety, he ran to free the driver from the burning truck.
 Despite the driver’s pleas to abandon him, Davis refused to leave a man behind.

 His citation reads, “Major Davis worked his comrade loose and then carried him away from the truck just as it exploded.”
-The award was presented in 1968, by which time Davis had been promoted to Major.
+The award was presented in 1968, by which time Davis had been promoted to major.
 Davis is a real-life action hero, and his story only gets better.

 Sen. Ted Kennedy had a discussion with then-Maj.
 Paris Davis during a visit to Vietnam, circa late 1960s.
 (Davis Family/U.S. Army)